devopsmakers/myip-pdns/README.md

 pipe-command=/opt/myip-pdns/bin/myip-pdns /opt/myip-pdns/etc/myip-pdns.conf
 ...
 ```
-Cachiong must be off otherwise users get served cached responses (someone else's IP).
+Caching **must** be off otherwise users will get served cached responses (someone else's IP).
 Bonus, you have your very own service like xip.io.

 ### What's My IP HTTP service
 Simply use NGINX or **OpenResty**, ensure the ngx_http_realip_module is installed and add a location to return the IP.
 Example: